SeduceProject/piseduce_doc/_posts/administration/2020-04-24-customize-environment-images.md

 exit
 umount mount_dir
 ```
-Do not forget to compress the new system image with the `gzip` utility before adding it to the resource manager.
-To
+Do not forget to compress the new system image with the `tar` utility and the gzip compression option `-z` before adding
-register the environment, follow this [guideline](/2020-04-23-add-default-environments).
+it to the resource manager.
+To register the environment, follow this [guideline](/2020-04-23-add-default-environments).